What Causes Beard Dandruff and How to Treat It

 For half of the world’s population, that’s when dandruff starts since they’re sensitive to oleic acid.
 It triggers an irritation response which causes redness, itching and for the skin cells to shed and appear as flakes.

 It’s the same whether it’s your beard or your hair – Malassesia is found on everybody’s scalp and face and under the right conditions, can cause dandruff to appear.

 Keeping flakes away on your facial hair is all down to the right grooming routine – and that doesn’t mean choosing a specialist beard shampoo.

 Much like with your hair, you need to choose an anti-dandruff shampoo that’s proven to work against the root cause.

 Like Head & Shoulders.
 In exactly the same way our shampoos fight dandruff on your head, they’ll fight dandruff on your beard too.

-It’s all thanks to our proven active ingredient, Zinc Pyrithione.
+It’s all thanks to our proven active ingredient, anti-dandruff active.